 January 05, 2019 • 1 min read

 Jake Worth Dot Com power-users will notice that I’ve revamped this site.
 This week I transitioned this blog from a Ruby on Rails app to Gatsby.
 My blog is now a React app with pre-rendered markdown.

 In five years I’ve taken this site from WordPress to Rails, and now to Gatsby.

 Why change, twice?
 For me, blogging has a side benefit of giving me my own CMS to maintain.
-I feel driven to ensure that platform is cutting-edge, fun to use, and relevant to my current work.
+I feel driven to ensure that my platform is cutting-edge, fun to use, and relevant to my current work.
 I’ve been writing 100% React for almost two years, and so this transition feels inevitable.

 What do I lose in the trade?
 I lose a Rails app to maintain, and a handful of CRUD features I built.
 Right now that’s an acceptable tradeoff.
 The Rails code lives on here:

 The transition was really simple; I dumped my PostgreSQL database into Markdown files with a Ruby script, downloaded the Gatsby Starter Blog, added the markdown files, and pushed to Heroku.

 Now that I’m in production, I have some work left to do.
-I’d like add tests, CI, and type support via TypeScript, so I can have more confidence in the code.
+I’d like to add tests, CI, and type support via TypeScript, so I can have more confidence in the code.